Tagovailoa wins first NFL start as Dolphins down Rams

 the next play.

-Los Angeles got to Miami's 5 at the end of the half, but two straight
+Los Angeles got to Miami's 5 at the end of the half, but two incompletions in

-incompletions forced a 23-yard Kai Forbath field goal that cut the Dolphins'
+a row forced a 23-yard Kai Forbath field goal that cut the Dolphins' lead to

 With 9:58 left in the fourth, Goff threw an 11-yard touchdown pass to Woods,